miklevin/Pipulate.com/software.md

 ```

 ...then if you import foo.py into filename.py, you have access to the ***bar***
 value in foo's ***namespace***.

+> If this sounds like blah blah blah, get JupyterLab installed on your machine
+> right now and test this.
+You need this Ah-Ha! moment to proceed.

 A namspace is a space for names.
-The same names
+The same names can exist in different
-can exist in different namespaces without colliding with each other.
-If you
+namespaces without colliding with each other.
+If you want to simplify it, think
-want to simplify it, think of it in terms of each namespace being a different
+of it in terms of each namespace being a different universe in the multiverse
-universe in the multiverse (you youth!).
-This will all make sense to you
+(you youth!).
+This will all make sense to you shortly.
+Given foo.py and
-shortly.
-Given foo.py and filename.py are in the same folder, Here's the
+filename.py are in the same folder, Here's the contents of filename.py that
-contents of filename.py that loads bar's values:
+loads bar's values:

 ```python
 import foo